Azure/azure-quickstart-templates/microbosh-setup/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template allows you to setup cloud foundry development environment.
-It will create a vm with public ip address, storage account, virtual network, network security group, 3 reserved public ip
+It will create a vm with public ip address, storage account, virtual network, 3 reserved public ip

-After that please follow the guidance of how to setup bosh
+After finish the setup, you can download stemcell for azure from http://cloudfoundry.blob.core.windows.net/stemcell/stemcell.tgz
+Then execute "./deploy_micro_bosh.sh stemcell.tgz" in your home directory to deploy microbosh

 Below are the parameters that the template expects